lucio-cornejo/embed-javascript-output/README.md

 code chunks if `eval` is set to true, which can cause issues, for example, when *event listeners* are used, as they'd get registered twice.

+- Due to having **rewritten** the `console.log` function, sometimes it does not work the same way as if it had been executed directly in the browser console.
+For example, `console.log(1, 2)` and *console.logging* a JavaScript object (to skim its entries perhaps) behave different to the standard.

+- In Quarto, if `echo: fenced` is used, the JavaScript code output will not be inserted properly into the webpage.
+This happens due to the HTML container of the chunk's code (specifically some `<pre>` tag) no longer having `js` as one of it classes, but `markdown` instead.